xemonix0/Cherry-Doom/README.md

 # Nugget Doom

-Nugget Doom (formerly known as IRamm, originally a [Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom) fork) is a fork of [Woof!](https://github.com/fabiangreffrath/woof), intended to implement features I (Alaux) would like to have (including some Crispy Doom features).
+Nugget Doom (formerly known as IRamm, originally a [Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom) fork) is a fork of [Woof!](https://github.com/fabiangreffrath/woof), intended to implement features I, Alaux, would like to have.
+This includes some Crispy Doom features.

 ## Features